rascal999/jira-cli/README.md

 Jira from the CLI

 ```
-❯ ./jira_cli.py                                                                                  17:53:36 [29/976]
+❯ ./jira_cli_1.py

 Available Commands:

 /h           - Show this help message.
 /q           - Quit the program.
 /c           - Add a comment to the last ticket.
 Usage: /c Your comment here.
 /s           - Enter JQL mode to execute a JQL query.
 /d TICKET    - Delete a ticket.
 Usage: /d TICKET_ID
 /r           - Display top 10 recently updated tickets reported by you.
 /t [TICKET]  - Display issue tree starting from current or specified ticket.
 /n           - Create a new ticket under the current ticket (epic or task), or create a new epic if no ticket is
 focused.
 /l TICKET    - Link current ticket to specified ticket as 'Relates to'.
 /e           - List all epics reported by you.
 /x           - Clear the current focused ticket.
 /u           - Update the description of the currently focused ticket.
 /p           - Change focus to parent ticket and display its details.
 /i           - Ask a question to ChatGPT.
 Usage: /i Your question here.
+/a <summary> - Rename the summary of the currently focused ticket.
+Usage: /a New summary here.

 Type a ticket ID or search string to display ticket information or search results.